-- Change of Schedule Fee-Non-Refundable.
+Change of Schedule Fee (Non-Refundable).
 Students changing schedules after the last regular registration day will be assessed a fee of \$5 per form.
-Students withdrawing from school entirely are not required to pay this fee.
-The fee is not charged for changes that are necessary because of institutional action. - Graduation Fee-Non-Refundable.
-Graduating students are assessed a fee of \$25 for each separate degree earned.
-This fee covers the diploma cost and other related costs.
-This fee must be paid at the beginning of the semester in which a student is scheduled to graduate, and it is not refundable unless the student does not graduate and no college costs are incurred.
+No charge is made if the change is initiated by the College.
+Students withdrawing from school entirely are not required to pay the fee.

+Graduation Fee (Non-Refundable).
+Graduating students are assessed a fee of \$25 to cover the cost of a diploma and other related costs.
+This fee must be paid at the beginning of the semester in which a student is scheduled to graduate and is refundable only if the student does not graduate and no costs are incurred by the College.
 There is no additional fee for completion of more than one option within a degree program.

-(No additional diplomas are requisitioned in these instances). - I.D.
+I.D.
 Card-Non-Refundable.
 There is no charge for the original I.D. card issued a student.
+A charge of \$1 will be made for replacing a lost I.D. card.

+Individual Instruction in Music (Refundable).
+Semester fees for individual instruction in music are assessed as follows:

+1 lesson per week \$45

+2 lessons per week \$75

+These fees are refundable on the same basis as maintenance fees.

-A charge of \$1 will be made for replacing a lost I.D. card. - Individual Instruction in Music-Refundable.
-Semester fees for individual instruction in music are assessed as follows: - 1 half-hour lesson per week \$45 - 2 half-hour lessons per week \$75 - Late Registration Fee-Non-Refundable.
-Students failing to complete the registration requirements on the appointed registration day will be assessed a late registration fee of \$10. - Liability Insurance Fee-Non-Refundable.
+Late Registration Fee (Non-Refundable).
+Students failing to complete the registration requirements on the appointed registration day will be assessed a late registration fee of \$10.

+Liability Insurance Fee-Non-Refundable.
 A liability insurance fee will be required for students in the health occupation programs.
-The liability insurance will be purchased at a reduced group rate. - Lock or Key Replacement Fee-Non-Refundable. \$3 - Miscellaneous Fee-Refundable.
-A fee will be charged for courses utilizing some off-campus facilities.
-This fee will be based on the cost to the college for the rental of the facility.
-A fee may also be charged for some field trips and for some courses requiring special materials.
-Refunds are based on the Regular Session Refund Policy described below. - Returned Check Fee-Non-Refundable.
-A fee of \$10 is assessed for each check returned to the college by the bank.
+The liability insurance will be purchased at a reduced group rate.

+Lock or Key Replacement Fee (Non-Refundable). \$3

+Locker Deposit (Refundable).
+A \$5 deposit is required for locker rentals.
+Deposit is refundable upon return of lock to Bookstore.

+Locker Rental (Non-Refundable). \$1 per semester, small locker \$1.50 per semester, large locker

+Miscellaneous Fees (Refundable).
+A fee for certain courses which are conducted in facilities not owned by the College will be assessed at the rate charged by the owner of the facility.
+This fee is refundable on the same basis as maintenance fees.

+Motor Vehicle Registration.
+All staff and students are required to properly register all vehicle(s) driven on campus and properly display parking decal(s) issued at that time.
+(See Campus Access Fee)

+Returned Check Fine (Non-Refundable).
+A fine of \$15 is assessed for each check returned to the College by the bank.
 A student may contest this fee successfully by presenting a letter from the bank in which it is clearly indicated that the check was returned through error by the bank.
-The college reserves the right to refuse to accept a check for any purpose from persons who have developed a record of presenting checks that have subsequently been returned by their bank. - Student Activity Fee-Non-Refundable.
-A student activity fee of \$2 per semester will be assessed for each credit student enrolled in classes at Roane State-Harriman, Roane State-Pellissippi, and Roane State-Oak Ridge.
+The College reserves the right to refuse to accept a check from any person.

+Student Activity Fee (Refundable).
+A student activity fee of \$2 per semester will be assessed for each credit student enrolled in classes at Roane State-Harriman, Roane State-Oak Ridge, or Pellissippi State Technical Community College.
 This fee was adopted by the Student Government Association to provide funds for a variety of student activities.
+This fee is refundable on the same basis as maintenance fees.

-Refunds are based on the Regular Session Refund Policy described below. - Transcripts-There is no charge for a transcript.
-However, the college has the right to limit transcripts provided at any one time to a reasonable number.
+Transcript Fee.
+A reasonable number of transcripts are provided by the College at no charge to the student.
+However, the College has the right to limit transcripts provided at any one time to a reasonable number.